 There are several species of termites in the Pacific Northwest, they are all damp wood termites. they are much larger than the subterranean types that are common across North America.

 These winged damp wood creatures can be up to 25 mm long, including their wings and the soldiers can be up to 20 mm.
 They have a large head with huge mandibles.
-The nests have no worker termites, instead the young immature ones do all the work.
+The nests have no worker termites, instead, the young immature ones do all the work.

-I can remember times when l was logging that there would be a flight in late summer of these insects and there being so many that you had to turn on your windshield wipers in order to see.
+I can remember times when l was logging that there would be a flight in late summer of these insects and there were so many that you had to turn on your windshield wipers in order to see.